15 Top-Rated Tourist Attractions in Mons (Bergen)

 Accommodation: Where to Stay in Mons

-The most famous landmark in Mons is the city's bell tower, which stands on the former castle hill above the town and is a UNESCO heritage listed site.
-The 87-meter-high tower was built in 1661 and is the only purely Baroque belfry in Belgium, with a carillon of 47 bells.
+The most famous landmark in Mons is the city's bell tower, also known as El Catiau, which stands on the former castle hill above the town and is a UNESCO-World-Heritage-listed site.
+The 87-meter-high tower was built between 1661 and 1672, designed by Anthony Vincent and Louis Ledoux.
+It is the only purely Baroque belfry in Belgium, with a carillon of 47 bells.

 Address: Ramp du Chateau, central Mons

-3 Church of Sainte-Waudru
+3. Church of Sainte-Waudru

 Inside, the first thing that will strike you are the pillars of the central nave, which stretch up into the vault of the roof without any capitals.
 Once you're through the main door, turn to the left to see the "Car d'Or," a processional carriage built in 1780 for the shrine of St. Waltrude.
 The gilded copper shrine (built in 1887) is near the High Altar and holds the body of the saint who died in 682 and was sewn up in a skin of a stag.
 Her head is kept in one of the chapels in a casket.

 At various points around the church (in the transept, choir, and chapels 11, 14, 20, 24, and 28) you can see the surviving remnants of the church's choir screen, made by Jacques Dubroeucq of Mons between 1535 and 1548 and destroyed by the French in 1792.
 This is one of the most important of Renaissance works in Belgium with a strong Italian influence.

 Address: Rampe du Sainte-Waudru, central Mons

-8 Château de Beloeil
+7. Château de Beloeil

 The little town of Beloeil lies about 30 kilometers northwest of Mons and is home to Baroque château and park, which are reputed to be the finest of their kind in Belgium.
 Château de Beloeil was founded in the 13th century as a medieval fortress and transformed into a palace in the 17th and 18th centuries.

 Inside, the rooms of the château are superbly furnished with a wealth of period furniture belonging to the de Ligne family.
 Especially noteworthy is Prince Charles-Joseph's apartment with its series of paintings depicting episodes in his life, the Salle des Médailles with its valuable coin collection, and the library with more than 20,000 volumes (including an hour-book dated 1532 and said to have belonged to Charles V).